 The TOEFL score is required for international applicants whose native language is not English and who have not completed 24 quarter or 16 semester credits in residence as a full-time student at a recognized institution of higher learning in the United States.
 The minimum TOEFL score for admission to the HSJMC is 79.
 Our institution code is 6874.
 You must also self-report your TOEFL (or IELTS) scores.
 Enter in the Test Scores section in the Graduate School Online Application.

 Upload your statement of purpose to the “Personal Statement” section in the Graduate School Online Application.
-This should be a two- to three-page statement that describes your academic and research interests and career goals.
-Be sure to indicate how our program will help you achieve your goals.
-Your statement should specifically address why the current faculty offer a good fit for your intended program of study.
+Before submitting your Statement of Purpose, please review our Best Practices for Writing a Statement of Purpose.
+Instructions: This should be a two- to three-page statement and should explicitly address the following two questions: (1) What are your specific academic and research interests and career goals, and how have your lived experiences shaped these interests and aims?
+2) How do you see our program helping you achieve these goals, and which current graduate faculty members are a good fit for your intended program of study?

 This statement is optional.